 C) Automatic Application of Owner-Occupier Tax Rates

 Owners who live in their homes enjoy lower property tax rates.
 The Acknowledgement Notice will inform you if your property has been granted the owner-occupier tax rates.
 If you have another residential property granted the owner-occupier tax rates, the concession will not be automatically applied.
-You will have to apply for the owner-occupier tax rates once you have moved in to the property.
+You will have to apply for the owner-occupier tax rates once you have moved into the property.

 For more details, please refer to Lower Property Tax Rates for Owner Occupied Residential Properties .